telerik/blazor-docs/knowledge-base/grid-custom-cell-formatting-with-radspreadstreamprocessing.md

 ## Description

 I want to format the cells of the exported Excel file and customize their appearance.
 For example, to set a background color.
 How to achieve this without compromising the application performance?
-When I use RadSpreadProcessing in Blazor WASM applications, customizing the exported file using is slow.
+When I use RadSpreadProcessing in Blazor WASM applications, customizing the exported file is slow.

 How to customize the appearance of the cells in the exported Excel file?